Ältere Frau hält sich das schmerzende Knie – Symbol für Gelenkbeschwerden und eingeschränkte Beweglichkeit.

 These results are currently being further researched and are promising – however, they do not replace medical treatment and should not be understood as a promise of a cure.

-Supplement to daily routine
+Addition to the daily routine

 A balanced diet , sufficient exercise , weight management and medically recommended therapy remain the most important building blocks for healthy joints.

-Conclusion: Conscious support instead of miracle cure
+Conclusion: Conscious support instead of miracle cures

 However, it is not a medicine and should always be used as part of a healthy lifestyle and after consulting a doctor.